DNS TTL Best Practices

 example.com.
 300 IN A 198.51.100.1 ; new IP, still low TTLPhase 3: Restore TTL (After Verification)

-Once you've confirmed the change has propagated and everything is working, increase the TTL back to its normal value.
+Once you've confirmed authoritative answers are correct, key recursive resolvers have refreshed, and everything is working, increase the TTL back to its normal value.

 example.com.
 3600 IN A 198.51.100.1 ; new IP, normal TTLMigration TTL Timeline Example